ozontech/seq-ui/docs/en/02-configuration.md

 **`grpc_connection_timeout`** *`string`* *`default="0"`*

-Sets the timeout for connection establishment (up to and including HTTP/2 handshaking) for all new connections in gRPC server.
+The timeout for connection establishment (up to and including HTTP/2 handshaking) for all new connections in gRPC server.
 A zero or negative value will result in an immediate timeout.

 > The value must be passed in the duration format: `<number>(ms|s|m|h)`.